-Dial-A-Bus provides special transportation services to senior and disabled adults and underserved children and families in Benton and adjoining counties.
+To provide special transportation services to seniors, disabled adults, and underserved children and families in Benton and adjoining counties.

-Dial-A-Bus program has been operating for over 40 years, first under the auspices of the Senior Citizens Council of Benton County, and eventually as a private non-profit organization.
+Dial-A-Bus has been operating for over 40 years, first under the auspices of the Senior Citizens Council of Benton County, and eventually as a private non-profit organization.
 It began with one man driving his own vehicle and using his home phone to schedule rides.
 We have grown to 18 demand-response vehicles and 14 buses.
-Through our partnerships with Benton County and the City of Corvallis those vehicles are in service daily helping seniors and disabled persons maintain their independent lifestyles, thus, Dial-A-Bus is now an integral part of the Benton County Public Transportation Plan.
+Through our partnerships with Benton County and the City of Corvallis, those vehicles are in service daily helping seniors and disabled persons maintain their independent lifestyles, thus, Dial-A-Bus has become an integral part of the Benton County Public Transportation Plan.

 As our client base has grown we have expanded our service hours to meet the needs of the community.
-We now have evening and weekend service, the Corvallis-Albany Connection, the Coast to Valley Express/North by Northwest Connector, and the 99 Express service from Adair Village to Corvallis and now the Corvallis-Amtrak Connector in partnership with ODOT.
-Dial-A-Bus serves well over 1000 clients and provides more than 6000 rides per month.
+We now have evening and weekend service, the Corvallis-Albany Connection, the Coast to Valley Express/North by Northwest Connector, the 99 Express service from Adair Village to Corvallis, and the Corvallis-Amtrak Connector in partnership with ODOT.
+Dial-A-Bus serves well over 1,000 clients and provides more than 6,000 rides per month.
 In 2016 alone, we provided over 75,000 rides.
-Our skilled dispatchers run state-of-the-art software to make the most efficient use of our volunteer’s time.
+Our skilled dispatchers run state-of-the-art software to make the most efficient use of our volunteers’ time.

-The culture of Dial-A-Bus is one of compassion and commitment and this is revealed daily through the appreciative feedback from our clients and their caregivers as we provide the link between the riders and their work, friends, family and services.
+The culture of Dial-A-Bus is one of compassion and commitment and this is revealed daily through the appreciative feedback from our clients and their caregivers as we provide the link between the riders and their work, friends, family, doctors, and services.

 From humble beginnings, Dial-A-Bus has become an intrinsic part of the lives of many of our Benton County neighbors.
 While we have grown in every year of our existence, we will always strive to maintain the spirit of service to the individual that gave birth to our Agency.